shamazmazum/voxvision/doc/Manual.md

 from the root for each pixel.

 Finally, there is *adaptive* mode.
 In this mode, the renderer chooses from *fast* and *best* mode for each block individually.
-The choice is depending on distance between intersections for the first and the last pixels in the block (see picture).
+The choice depends on distance between intersections for the first and the last pixels in the block (see picture).
 This gives a rendering similar to one with *best* quality and rendering speed somewhat in between *best* and *fast* (it depends on the tree to